jplimmer/ordbank/README.md

 ![Development Status](https://img.shields.io/badge/Status-Development-yellow)

-A vocabulary learning application built with **Next.js & React**, **Neon PostgreSQL** and **Drizzle ORM**.
+A lightweight, mobile-first vocabulary learning app built with **Next.js & React**, **Neon PostgreSQL** and **Drizzle ORM**.

-Currently in development, this app will allow language learners to test themselves on the vocabulary they find most challenging.
+Create custom word lists for any language pair, then test yourself on the go.
+The app focuses on words you find challenging, making practice sessions more effective.
+Designed for learners who want control over what they study — no pre-made decks, just your vocabulary.

 ## Contents